RedisGears/RedisGears/docs/create_development_environment.md

 OK
 ```

-You are welcome to come up with a new and nice ideas of impoving the development environment and share it with us.
+You are welcome to come up with new and nice ideas of improving the development environment and share it with us.